-- o Is part of the 3000 Volume series of this instruction.
-In accordance with the authority in DoDDs 1400.25, 5124.02, 5144.02, and 8140.01, the 3000 Volumes establish policy, assign responsibilities, and provide guidance for Cyber Excepted Service (CES) and are referred to as "the CES Volumes." - o Pursuant to Section 1599f of Title 10, United States Code (U.S.C.), establishes the policies, responsibilities, procedures, and delegations for the design and administration of employment and placement programs in the CES.
+o Pursuant to Section 1599f of Title 10, United States Code (U.S.C.), establishes the policies, responsibilities, procedures, and delegations for the design and administration of employment and placement programs in the CES.

-SECTION 1: GENERAL ISSUANCE INFORMATION .
+Section 1: General Issuance Information .
 4

 1.1.
-Applicability .
+Applicability. .
 4

 1.2.
-Policy
+Policy. .
+4

-Section 2: Responsibilities .
+SECTION 2: RESPONSIBILITIES .
 5

 2.1.
-Under Secretary of Defense for Personnel and Readiness (USD(P&R)) .
+Under Secretary of Defense for Personnel and Readiness (USD(P&R)). .
 5

 2.2.
-DoD CIO .
+DoD CIO. .
 5

 2.3.
 DoD Component Heads. .
 5

 SECTION 3: OVERVIEW OF CES EMPLOYMENT AND PLACEMENT PRACTICES AND PROCEDURES .
 6

 3.1.
 General Structure. .
 6

 a.
-Merit System Principles. .
+Merit System Principles .
 6

 b.
 Prohibited Personnel Practices .
 6

 c.
 Equal Employment Opportunity. .
 6

 d.
 Restrictions on Employment of Relatives .
 6

 e.
-Uniformed Services Employment and Reemployment Rights Act .
+Uniformed Services Employment and Reemployment Rights Act

+3.2.
+Appointment Authority .
 6

-3.2.
-Appointment Authority

 3.3.
 Statutory and Regulatory Limits on Appointing Official Authority .
 6

 3.4.
-Flexibility in Recruitment Sources.
+Flexibility in Recruitment Sources. .
+7

 3.5.
 External Recruitment. .
 7

 3.6.
 Veterans' Preference in External Recruitment. .
 8

 a.
 Veterans' Preference. .
 8

 b.
 Veterans' Preference Methodology and Documentation .
 8

 c.
 Additional Procedures for Passing Over a Substantially Equally Qualified Veteran

-with a Compensable Service-Connected Disability of 30 Percent or More .
-8
+with a Compensable Service-Connected Disability of 30 Percent or More

 3.7.
-Applicant Sources. .
-9
+Applicant Sources.

 3.8.
-Advertising. .
+Advertising .
 9

 3.9.
 Qualification Requirements.
-10

 a.
-Evaluating Qualifications 10
+Evaluating Qualifications

 b.
 Attorney Positions

 c.
 Use of Time-in-Band or Time-in-Grade.

 d.
-Qualification Standards.
+Qualification Standards

 e.
 Positive Education Requirements.
-11

 f.
-Professional Positions.
-11
+Professional Positions

 g.
-Pay Setting on Appointment to a CES Position.
-11
+Pay Setting on Appointment to a CES Position 11

 3.10.
 Conditions of Employment.
-11

 3.11.
 Investigative Standards and Guidelines.
-12

 3.12.
-Security Eligibility and Suitability 12
+Security Eligibility and Suitability

 3.13.
-Quality In Employment And Placement Outcomes.
-12
+Quality In Employment And Placement Outcomes

 3.14.
 Targeting Recruitment.
-13

 3.15.
-Probationary Periods.
-13
+Probationary Periods

 a.
 Previously Completed Probationary or Trial Period.
-13

 b.
-Current Probationary or Trial Period.

-c.
-Probationary Period for Supervisors and Managers
+Current Probationary or Trial Period.c.
+Probationary Period for Supervisors and Managers.
+14

 3.16.
 Supervisory and Managerial Assignments 14

 3.17.
 Internal Placement.
+14

 a.
 Veterans' Preference.
 14

 b.
 Internal Placement: Competitive 14

 c.
 Internal Placement: Exceptions to Competition 15

 3.18.
 Appointment of Retired Service Members.
 17

 3.19.
-Appointment of Federal Annuitants
+Appointment of Federal Annuitants 17

 3.20.
-Student Programs.
+Student Programs 17

+a.
+Converting Student Hires to Permanent Positions.
 17

-a.
-Converting Student Hires to Permanent Positions 17

 b.
 Inter-Component Conversion 18

 c.
 Scholarship Programs 18

 3.21.
 Upward Mobility and Similar Hiring Programs 18

 3.22.
-Temporary and Term Appointment
+Temporary and Term Appointment.
+18

 a.
-Temporary Appointments
+Temporary Appointments.
+18

 b.
 Cyber Term Appointments (CTAs).
+19

 3.23.
 Temporary Assignments to Other CES Positions 19

-Glossary
+GLOSSARY 21

 G.1.
-Acronyms.
-21
+Acronyms 21

 G.2.
 Definitions

-Recepences 23
+References 23

-- a.
-This issuance applies to OSD, the Military Departments, the Office of the Chairman of the Joint Chiefs of Staff and the Joint Staff, the Combatant Commands, the Office of the Inspector General of the Department of Defense, the Defense Agencies, the DoD Field Activities, and all other organizational entities within the DoD that employ individuals under the CES, referred to collectively in this issuance as the "DoD Components." - b.
-This issuance does not apply to: - (1) Employees covered by the Defense Civilian Intelligence Personnel System or the Federal Wage System, or equivalent; non-appropriated fund employees; and foreign national employees employed under authority other than the CES. - (2) Employees in CES-designated cyber positions who declined the voluntary opportunity to convert to the CES. - (3) Employees in cyber positions that are not CES-designated. - (4) Employees in Senior Executive Service, senior level, scientific and professional, and equivalent positions, unless specifically addressed in the CES volumes of this instruction.
+a.
+This issuance applies to OSD, the Military Departments, the Office of the Chairman of the Joint Chiefs of Staff and the Joint Staff, the Combatant Commands, the Office of the Inspector General of the Department of Defense, the Defense Agencies, the DoD Field Activities, and all other organizational entities within the DoD that employ individuals under the CES, referred to collectively in this issuance as the "DoD Components."

+(1) Employees covered by the Defense Civilian Intelligence Personnel System or the Federal Wage System, or equivalent; non-appropriated fund employees; and foreign national employees employed under authority other than the CES.

+(2) Employees in CES-designated cyber positions who declined the voluntary opportunity to convert to the CES.

+(4) Employees in Senior Executive Service, senior level, scientific and professional, and equivalent positions, unless specifically addressed in the CES volumes of this instruction.